Breast implants and breast cancer risk

 This summary table contains detailed information about research studies.
 Summary tables are a useful way to look at the science behind many breast cancer guidelines and recommendations.
 However, to get the most out of the tables, it’s important to understand some key concepts.
 Learn how to read a research table.

-Introduction: Neither saline nor silicone breast implants appear to increase breast cancer risk.
+Introduction: Neither saline nor silicone breast implants appear to be linked to an increased risk of breast cancer.
 A meta-analysis that combined the results from 10 studies found no increase in breast cancer risk among women with breast implants .

 Learn more about breast implants and breast cancer risk.